 Fresh and dried pasta each have their virtues, but making fresh pasta from scratch is infinitely more satisfying than buying dried from the supermarket.
 A big batch of homemade pasta might be more than you'll eat at one sitting, though, and it loses some of its delicate flavor and texture if home-dried.
-Freezing your fresh pasta dough -- or even store-bought dough, if you've stocked up while it's on sale -- is a much better alternative.
+Freezing pasta dough – even store-bought dough, if you've stocked up while it's on sale – is a much better alternative.

 Video of the Day

 Freezing sheets of rolled pasta, or sfoglia, might be the most versatile option.
 The finished sheets thaw quickly on the counter, can be cut or filled as needed, and you can take out as much or as little as you need for a meal.

 If you've bought the pasta ready-made, simply freeze it in its original packaging.
 If you've made your own, follow these quick steps:

 Cut the sheets into lengths of 12 to 14 inches and dust them lightly with flour.

 Rest them for for about five minutes, then flip them and allow another five minutes on the second side.
 By this time, the dough should be dry and slightly leathery to the touch, and not at all tacky.